 4. DON’T Assume That Your Clients Aren’t Mobile

 The mobile marketing discussion often centers on service-oriented industries.
 But mobile has plenty of value beyond ordering a pizza or finding a local restaurant.
 How often have you killed time on your mobile device browsing various sites, and later returned to take an action?
 Your path to purchase started innocently on mobile – and CEOs and other decision makers in the business-to-business sector are not immune to the same process.
 Mobile can be high in the funnel of businesses with long sales cycles, but it can be an important place for micro-conversions like bookmarking and other steps that are not limited to one type of audience.

 5. DO Tailor Email Marketing and PPC Campaigns to Direct Mobile Clients to Deep Pages

 Because mobile audiences so often are on the verge of an immediate conversion, the name of the game is making it easy for them to make quick, informed decisions.
 Ensure your campaigns lead them to mobile-optimized landing pages or deeper site pages where they can convert quickly and seamlessly.

 While other digital marketing trends have waxed and waned, mobile marketing seems here to stay as consumers become more and more detached from their desktops.
-Take the steps now to get your mobile marketing effort right and get in on the ground floor.
+Take the steps now to get your mobile marketing effort right and watch your traffic grow!